 However, switching home phone deals is really straight forward and definitely worth doing.

-Here’s how to compare home phone providers, make sure you get the best landline deal so you don't pay more than you need too.
+Here's how to compare home phone providers, to make sure you get the best landline deal so you don't pay more than you need too.

 Work out how you use your phone